mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/3_Direct Line Testing.md

 ## Objectives

-In certain scenarios such as testing, communication directly to your bot may be required.
-Communication between your bot and your own client application can be performed using Direct Line API.
+Communication directly with your bot may be required in some situations.
+For example, you may want to perform functional tests with a hosted bot.
+Communication between your bot and your own client application can be performed using [Direct Line API](https://docs.microsoft.com/en-us/bot-framework/rest-api/bot-framework-rest-direct-line-3-0-concepts).
 This hands-on lab introduces key concepts related to Direct Line API.

 ## Setup

-For this lab, you can use a published Bot to talk to via Direct Line API.

-Download the sample from:

-https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-DirectLine and import the solution in Visual Studio.
+1. Open the project from code\core-DirectLine and import the solution in Visual Studio.

-In the DirectLineBot solution, you will find two projects: DirectLineBot and DirectLineSampleClient.
-If you do not have a published app, you can publish DirectLineBot.
+2. In the DirectLineBot solution, you will find two projects: DirectLineBot and DirectLineSampleClient.
+Publish DirectLineBot.

 DirectLineSampleClient is the client that will send messages to the bot.